Client Service Specialists

 In today's education system, the need to establish a culture of collaboration and accountability is greater than ever.
 Through a partnership between Harvard Business School (HBS) and the Harvard Graduate School of Education, this leadership development program was established to help leaders from urban school systems drive improved performance by applying proven management concepts to the unique challenges of their districts.

 By participating in this unique program, you'll explore how to develop, communicate, and implement a strategy that achieves excellence across all school districts by drawing on in-depth analysis of management and leadership best practices in successful school districts, businesses, and nonprofit organizations.
 In addition to building strategies for effective, long-term administrative performance, you'll also gain tools to develop high-performing district teams.

-Alongside other members of your school district, you'll engage in dynamic discussions on how to establish a culture of cooperation, high expectations, and accountability for their school systems.
-In addition to developing new leadership and management skills, participants will have opportunities to interact with other multilevel leadership teams from across the country.
+Alongside other members of your school district, you'll engage in dynamic discussions on how to establish a culture of cooperation, high expectations, and accountability for your district.
+In addition to developing new leadership and management skills, you'll have opportunities to interact with other multilevel leadership teams from across the country.

 The Public Education Leadership Program is designed for teams of eight participants, including district office personnel, school principals, and regional supervisors, who are responsible for urban school systems with at least 30,000 enrolled students.